Jarichi/Mysteries-of-Rankhra/World Notes/Deities/Concepts/Concepts of Creation.md

 [[concept of change]]
 - Represented as both a chaotic, unorganised flurry of sounds and shifting between several "genres".
 [[Concept of connection]]
-- Represented as a connected piece that joins all of the [[Concept of Growth]]
+- Represented as a connected piece that joins all of the earlier Concepts together.
+[[Concept of Growth]]
+- Represented as a piece, seemingly building to an ever-increasing crescendo.